KemPharm Inc. (KMPH)'s Financial Results Comparing With Marker Therapeutics Inc. (NASDAQ:MRKR) | New Business Observer

 Profitability

-Table 2 provides KemPharm Inc. and Marker Therapeutics Inc.’s return on assets, net margins and return on equity.
+Table 2 provides us the net margins, return on assets and return on equity of both businesses.

 |Net Margins